Personal Integration Services | iAssure

 • Income timing: Coordinate withdrawals from personal and corporate accounts to optimize lifetime tax

-• Estate planning: Structure accounts to minimize probate and maximize tax-free transfers to beneficiaries
+• Estate strategy: Structure accounts to minimize probate and maximize tax-free transfers to beneficiaries

 Brand-Agnostic Research